hfp/libxs/documentation/ozaki/index.md

 ## GPU Offload (LIBXSTREAM)

-When built with LIBXSTREAM (OpenCL), a GPU path is available:
+When built with LIBXSTREAM, a GPU path is available:

 ```bash
 export OZAKI_OCL=1          # enable GPU offload